 1-2 nights, 4+ hour drive from Joshua Tree

 A lesser-known stop for a southwest national parks road trip, Saguaro National Park sits in southern Arizona with two distinct sections straddling Tucson.
 Home to the country’s tallest cacti – the saguaro cactus – Saguaro is full of scenic drivable loops, hiking trails, petroglyphs, and a museum.
+Though it’s often overlooked, Saguaro is actually one of the best places to visit in Arizona.

 Things to Do in Saguaro National Park